faizmokhtar/faizmokhtar.com/content/posts/how-to-have-multiple-screen-previews-in-swiftui.md.md

 }
 ```

-This will display the `View` that you have created in 3 screen previews in the following order:
+This will display the `View` that you have created in 3 previews with the following order:

 1. Display it in iPhone 11
 2. Display it in iPhone 8 with dark mode enabled and large accessibility size font set